 bitterness (Picrocrocin) greater than 70.

 The slightly bitter taste of saffron and its consistent aroma, coupled with its beautiful orange, yellow color make it an exceptional spice.
 Saffron is used very sparingly in the preparation of foie gras, candied lamb and mussel gratins.
 I use it with Risotto Milanese.
 Here you can find my recipe: http://www.Orlandosidee®.de/rezepte/Reis/risotto-mit-safran.htm.

 In order to prove the authenticity of saffron, soda is needed for a chemical test.
-If it is true saffron, the solution turns yellow.
-It is not true saffron (possibly with turmeric stretched saffron powder), if the solution turns red - cloudy.
+If it is the real spice the solution turns yellow.
+It is not the real one (possibly with turmeric stretched powder), then the solution turns red - cloudy.
 Genuine saffron threads can be recognized by the funnel-shaped, rolled up, and notched scar legs with a length of about 2-3 cm.
-To make sure you buy saffron threads instead of powders, pay attention to the characteristics of the threads.
+To make sure you buy the real spice I recommend to buy threads instead of powder, pay attention to the characteristics of the threads.

 Related links :